Heritage Toronto: Special projects

+Sounds Like Toronto

-Sounds Like Toronto: The largest digital project by Heritage Toronto, this online exhibit launched in 2021.
-The digital experience, Sounds Like Toronto, presents 35 stories featuring artists and venues that epitomize Toronto’s music history, and combines exclusive audio and video interviews, 3D objects, interactive tours, and much more to impart both a better understanding of our shared music heritage and the broader social issues that have defined Canadian cultural history.
+Sounds Like Toronto was an online exhibit launched in 2021, and was largest digital project by Heritage Toronto.
+It consisted of 35 stories featuring artists and venues that epitomized Toronto's music history, and combined exclusive audio and video interviews, 3D objects, and interactive tours, hoping to impart a better understanding of the city's shared music heritage and the broader social issues that have defined Canadian cultural history.

-State of Heritage Report: Released every four years to coincide with Toronto municipal elections, the State of Heritage Report provides a picture of the current state of heritage in Toronto, lays out goals for strengthening the heritage sector and provides recommendations to the Mayor, City Council, senior staff and decision makers to improve heritage management.
+State of Heritage Report

+Released every four years to coincide with Toronto municipal elections, the State of Heritage Report provides a picture of the current state of heritage in Toronto, lays out goals for strengthening the heritage sector and provides recommendations to the Mayor, City Council, senior staff and decision makers to improve heritage management.
 Prior to the release of the State of Heritage Report, Heritage Toronto hosts the Heritage Matters Mayoral Candidates Debate.